wealthsimple/static_collection/README.md

 => "multi-owner"
 ```

-To see the full `AccountType` example, take a look at our [blog post] (http://code.wealthsimple.com/introducing-staticcollection-an-activerecord-interface-for-static-data/).
+To see the full `AccountType` example, take a look at our [blog post](http://code.wealthsimple.com/introducing-staticcollection-an-activerecord-interface-for-static-data/).

 ## Development